 □ Plan to work in retirement…at least part time.
 This may include staying in your primary career (or job) longer than you had planned.
-Though some people may feel “cheated” if they have to work longer than planned, increasing numbers of people are recognizing the benefits of working in retirement.”
-These include: retaining lower cost group health insurance coverage until at least 65 when eligibility for Medicare begins; delaying making withdrawals from portfolios to meet every day expenses; saving more for retirement; staying engaged socially; keeping minds active, not to mention the benefits of having some time apart from partners, or as the bumper sticker reads, “retirement: not enough money and too much spouse!”.
+Though some people may feel “cheated” if they have to work longer than planned, increasing numbers of people are recognizing the benefits of “working in retirement.”
+These benefits include: retaining lower cost group health insurance coverage until at least 65 when Medicare begins; delaying making withdrawals from portfolios to meet every day expenses; saving more for retirement; staying engaged socially; keeping minds active, not to mention the benefits of having some time apart from partners, or as the bumper sticker reads, “retirement: not enough money and too much spouse!”.

 □ Delay Collecting Social Security.
 In 1984, an Alan Greenspan led committee gradually increased the eligibility to collect a full Social Security benefit (known as your “Full Retirement Age”) from age 65 to age 67.
 The committee simultaneously increased the permanent penalty (in reduced benefits) for collecting “early” at age 62.
 Therefore, with people living longer, it has become increasingly important to delay collecting benefits to maximize your Social Security benefits.
 Furthermore, Social Security provides extremely generous “delayed retirement benefits” if you postpone collecting until age 70.
 This “enhanced” benefit (in some cases nearly 70% higher than your age 62 benefit) not only enables you to receive larger annual costs of living increases, but also can significant increase the survivor benefit your spouse could collect if you die first.